 The HSR Build Alternative, in combination with the other cumulative projects, could contribute incrementally to the transport, storage, use, and disposal of hazardous materials and wastes within the RSA.
 However, these incremental contributions would be controlled by existing regulations (e.g., the Resource Conservation and Recovery Act).
 Compliance with regulatory requirements would reduce the risk of releases and exposure to hazards related to the HSR Build Alternative and would also reduce potential impacts from the other cumulative projects.
-Cumulative projects within the RSA that require deep excavation also have the potential to encounter contaminated soil and groundwater from the San Fernando Valley Groundwater Basin Superfund site.
-As with the HSR Build Alternative, these projects would be required to comply with regulatory requirements regarding treatment of contaminated soil and groundwater during project construction.
+Further, implementation of HMW-

-Further, implementation of HMW-IAMF#1 through HMW-IAMF#11 would minimize impacts related to hazardous materials and wastes.
+IAMF#1 through HMW-IAMF#10 would minimize impacts related to hazardous materials and wastes.
 There would not be a significant cumulative impact under CEQA related to hazardous materials and wastes to which the HSR Build Alternative would contribute.
 Therefore, CEQA does not require mitigation.